kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/secrets/elasticsearch/README.md

 # Elasticsearch configuration

-The integration will store secrets in ElasticSearch.
-Since ElasticSearch is not a secured secret store, kestra will store the password using [AES encryption,](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), and you will need to provide a secret key in order to encrypt and decrypt secret stored inside elasticsearch.
-The secret key must be at least a 32 characters password.
+This integration will store secrets in Elasticsearch.
+Since Elasticsearch is not a secured secret store, Kestra will store the secrets using [AES encryption,](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), and you will need to provide a cryptographic key in order to encrypt and decrypt secrets stored inside Elasticsearch.
+The cryptographic key must be at least a 32 characters.

 ```yaml
 kestra: